EXCHANGING MARKET RESEARCH:

 a model for a European World Music Monitor (EWMM)

 At WOMEX 2014 – Session European Export Offices, World Music Forum NL (WMFNL) presented a model for a European World Music Monitor (EWMM) in order to empower the world music industry in general and the European world music industry in particular.
+The next step is to construct a coherent agenda, as the basis of a European grant for pan-European research.
+To this end World Music Forum NL seeks peers and partnerships with EU countries willing and able to support this initiative locally.
+Several countries and organisations have indicated interest to partner in this project.

 World music has developed into a flourishing scene in many European countries.
 Despite the development of multi-cultural societies it is dominated by pop, jazz and classical music when it comes to airplay, media reach and funding.
 Besides providing compelling cultural and political arguments, economic data are necessary to effectively convince policymakers and funders.
 European exchange of world music research data offers a solid tool to gain a stronger strategic positioning within the music field and aid in influencing cultural policy.

 The development and establishment of national indicescan make a difference in drawing up policy and creating a better position for World Music.Common issues and goals in different countries can be identified using this method.
-The next step during this meeting is to construct a coherent agenda, as the basis of a European grant for pan-European research.
-To this end World Music Forum NL is seeking peers and partnerships with EU countries willing and able to support this initiative locally.

 In 2012 World Music Forum NL (WMFNL), supported by Performing Arts Fund NL and Music Centre Netherlands, published research on World Music in the Netherlands that charted the extent, potency and boundaries of World Music in the Netherlands.
 The need to do so was fuelled by the lack of facts and figures compared to other forms of musical output such as Classical, Pop, Urban, Electronic Dance Music and Jazz & Blues.
 Decision makers at all levels did not have the necessary comparative figures to build a sound policy.